National Hot Rod Association

 The National Hot Rod Association (NHRA) is a governing body which sets rules in drag racing and hosts events all over the United States and Canada.
-With over 40,000 drivers in its rosters, the NHRA claims to be the largest motorsports sanctioning body in the world.
+With over 40,000 drivers in its rosters, the NHRA claims to be the largest motorsport sanctioning body in the world.

 The association was founded by Wally Parks in 1951 in California to provide a governing body to organize and promote the sport of drag racing.
 NHRA's first Nationals was held in 1955, in Great Bend, Kansas.
-The NHRA Camping World Drag Racing Series, the national event series which comprises 24 races each year, is the premier series in drag racing that brings together the best drag racers from across North America and the world.
+The NHRA Mission Foods Drag Racing Series, the national event series which comprises 24 races each year, is the premier series in drag racing that brings together the best drag racers from across North America and the world.
 The NHRA U.S. Nationals are now held at Lucas Oil Raceway in Brownsburg, Indiana and are officially called the U.S. Nationals.
 Winners of national events are awarded a trophy statue in honor of founder Wally Parks.
-The trophy is commonly referred to by its nickname, “The Wally”.
+The trophy is commonly referred to by its nickname, "The Wally".